Storm-WG/storm-spec/README.md

 * HTLC contracts
 * Data encryption with asymmetric key pairs

-The first counterparty risk (of Alice loosing reward in case when Bob does not needs CSV data anymore and avoids payment) is mitigated by Bob depositing `reward` to a special *funding transaction* containing CSV-output to Alice public key.
+The first counterparty risk (of Bob loosing reward in case when Alice does not need CSV data anymore and avoids payment) is mitigated by Alice depositing `reward` to a special *funding transaction* containing CSV-output to Bob's public key.
-This output must be in a distant future, much beyond the time when Bob needs to receive the data, and must contain `reward/factor`, in order to ensure that Alice will provide the data to Bob on his request.
+This output must be in a distant future, much beyond the time when Alice needs to receive the data, and must contain `reward/factor`, in order to ensure that Bob will provide the data to Alice on her request.

-The second counterparty risk (of Bob not paying Alice for the data provided) is mitigated by creation of a special **HTLC transaction**, pre-signed by Bob, allocating full `reward` to Alice when she will expose the decryption key – after Alice provided Bob with an encrypted copy of the data and a hash of the decryption key.
-To make sure that Alice did decrypt the correct data, it also provides Bob with a specially-constructed [probabilistic checkable proof](#probabilistic-checkable-proofs).
+The second counterparty risk (of Alice not paying Bob for the data provided) is mitigated by creation of a special **HTLC transaction**, pre-signed by Alice, allocating full `reward` to Bob when he will expose the decryption key – after Bob provided Alice with an encrypted copy of the data and a hash of the decryption key.
+To make sure that Bob did decrypt the correct data, it also provides Alice with a specially-constructed [probabilistic checkable proof](#probabilistic-checkable-proofs).

-The third counterparty risk (of Alice discarding Bob's data if she is not interested in the `reward` anymore) is mitigated by Alice depositing a `stake >> reward` into the *funding transaction*, which will be paid back to Alice only if the *HTLC transaction* will be published onchain; otherwise these funds will go to Bob under CSV condition.
+The third counterparty risk (of Bob discarding Alice's data if he is not interested in the `reward` anymore) is mitigated by Bob depositing a `stake >> reward` into the *funding transaction*, which will be paid back to Bob only if the *HTLC transaction* will be published onchain; otherwise these funds will go to Bob under CSV condition.

-Scenario        | Alice payment  | Bob payment
+Scenario        | Bob payment    | Alice payment
 --------------- | -------------- | -----------
 Cooperative     | `reward+stake` | `0`
 Bob's timeout   | `reward+stake` | `0`